Opera Mini: JavaScript support

 When browsing the Web in Opera Mini mode, JavaScript is processed by the proxy server, and is merely rendered on the device.
 This limits interactivity.
 Scripts cannot be run in the background on the device.
 If a script is paused (on the server), the browser must communicate with the server to unpause it.
 JavaScript will only run for a couple of seconds on the Mini server before pausing, due to resource constraints.
 On Opera Mini, before the page is sent to the mobile device, its onLoad events are fired and all scripts are allowed a maximum of two seconds to execute.
-The setInterval and setTimeout functions are disabled, so scripts designed to wait a certain amount of time before executing will not execute at all.
+The setInterval and setTimeout functions are disabled, so scripts designed to wait a certain amount of time before executing will not execute.
 After the scripts have finished or the timeout is reached, all scripts are stopped and the page is compressed and sent to the mobile device.
 Once on the device, only a handful of events are allowed to trigger scripts: